RasaHQ/rasa-demo/data/nlu/nlu.md

 - having some problems with installation
 - does rasa support voice input
 - is there an alexa integration

+## intent:source_code
+- how it works?
+- where can i find this code
+- Where can I find your source code?
+- how do u work?
+- where is the source code?
+- how can i get the code for the demo bot?
+- i need the source code to this bot
+- i want to use your source code
+- demo bot source code
+- can i look at your source code
+- where can I download the source code?
+- do u give me the code
+- where can I find the rasa source code?
+- your code
+- we want to have full code of rasa chatbot
+- Where can i find the source code
+- hey can you provide me the code of yours
+- what is your source code
+- can i see your code
+- can i know your source code ?
+- i need source code
+- source code
+- yes with your source code
+- where is your source code
+- your code please
+- how to get the source code
+- Can u tell where is ur code
+- what's your source code?
+- is your code available?

 ## intent:switch
 - I currently use [dialog flow](current_api:dialogflow)